MikeMuff/Computer-Security/final/README.md

 -	Many different types of compliances frameworks

 3 examples of a compliance rule/test and why this check could be helpful towards ensuring compliance
--	PCI DSS: compliance framework TODO
+-	PCI DSS: compliance framework for companies that process, store, or transmit credit card information.
 -	HIPPA: Deal with sensitive health information
 -	NIST: General framework for security practices for government agencies.
 -	STIG: Used for configuration of computer and network systems.